-- Car – if you choose to drive to Reims, make sure to avoid the rush hour.
-A road trip can take 2 hours from Paris to Reims.
+- Car – If you choose to drive to Reims, avoid the rush hour.
+A road trip with traffic can take 2 hours from Paris to Reims or longer.

-Travel back in time on your day trip to the beautiful city of Giverny.
-This quaint town is a haven for art lovers because it is the home of the world-renowned artist, Monet.
+Another one of our favorite destinations near Paris is the city of Giverny.
+This quaint town is a haven for art lovers because it is the home of the world-renowned artist Claude Monet.

-A tour of the city will take you across the beautiful gardens, the Japanese bridge, and the Musee des Impressionnismes which is a tribute to Monet and includes some of his best pieces.
+A tour of Giverny will take you through Monet’s gardens and house, which includes visits to the locations of Monet’s famous paintings, including the gardens and the Japanese bridge.
+While in the city, you can also go to the Musee des Impressionnismes (Impressionist Museum), a tribute to Monet that includes some of his best pieces.
 You can even visit Monet’s house and Monet’s gardens.

-If you are looking to splurge on a luxury meal during your visit to Giverny, make a stop at Le Jardin des Plumes, a Michelin star restaurant.
+If you want to splurge on a luxury meal during your visit to Giverny, stop at Le Jardin des Plumes, a lovely Michelin-star restaurant.

 Giverny is 75 km from Paris.
 You can take the train to Giverny via Vernon.